 We even find ways to productively fill these eighty minutes after all the homework is finished.
 Whether it’s our kindergartners, who don’t have homework until mid-year, or older students who have completed all their assignments, children can expect to be engaged with stimulating, developmentally appropriate activities such as read-alouds, drawing, and cooperative games.
 These activities further promote academic, intellectual, and social development while also cultivating a happy association with school and homework.

-With Homework Help, we strive to enrich every child on an individual basis, both inside and outside the classroom.
+With study time, we strive to enrich every child on an individual basis, both inside and outside the classroom.

-Between the school day, extracurricular activities, time with friends—and whatever else your child manages to squeeze into the schedule—Homework Help becomes an essential space for students to slow down and decompress.
-Working at their own pace with a patient and skilled teacher, Homework Help offers and calm and meditative break from the bustle and the stress and the mountain of assignments.
+Between the school day, extracurricular activities, time with friends—and whatever else your child manages to squeeze into the schedule—Study Time becomes an essential space for students to slow down and decompress.
+Working at their own pace with a patient and skilled teacher, Study Time offers and calm and meditative break from the bustle and the stress and the mountain of assignments.
 A break that carries over into the home.
 Children leave school happy to have finished their homework.
 Parents welcome their kids home, happy as well, the evening now free to enjoy with the family.

-While some people initially begin Homework Help as a way to fill the time between early-session enrichment classes and end-of-day pick up, many of our families re-enroll in the program, feeling that it is an invaluable time in their child’s day.
+While some people initially begin Study Time as a way to fill the time between early-session enrichment classes and end-of-day pick up, many of our families re-enroll in the program, feeling that it is an invaluable time in their child’s day.
 In fact, the majority of our afterschool participants enroll in Homework Help at some point over the years, excited to return with each new cycle.

 Every program at Arts and Athletics creates its own unique space for the students.
 One day, a child might partake in our invigorating sports programs; the next, they could be in a tech-focused class, like Coding or Robotics, filled with imagination and discovery.

-Our Homework Help teachers seek to cultivate a special atmosphere as well.
+Our Study Time teachers seek to cultivate a special atmosphere as well.
 It is a calm environment where students can focus on their work, ask questions, and feel free to make mistakes until, suddenly, they grasp a new idea.

 Other Academic Support Offerings

-In addition to homework help during afterschool hours, Arts and Athletics also has a strong team of teacher, tutors, and advisors to support children in all aspects of their school pursuits.
+In addition to study time during afterschool hours, Arts and Athletics also has a strong team of teachers, tutors, and advisors to support children in all aspects of their school pursuits.